 I wear a lot of rings, and one of my favorites features a bunch of triangles along the band.
 It’s crude and cheap (doubtlessly picked up for a few bucks at the state fair if memory serves), but I love the ability to switch its meaning in a certain wearing of it.

 When I wear the ring right side up, the triangles stand erect, and I’m affirming my masculine energies.
 When inverted, tips pointed down, I’m hailing my feminine wiles.
 Few objects can match the duplicity of my moods, so I appreciate this versatility.

 This sort of versatility is what captures themes of magic, wonder and creativity in the triangle meaning.

 None of the other basic shapes offer this kind of inherent duplicity.
 When we turn a square on its side, the symbol meaning remains the same.
 Same with the circle – rolling it around, it’s still a circle.

-But the triangle proposes mammoth (polar even) variables in meanings when tipped top from bottom.
-To wit:
+The triangle proposes mammoth, polar variables in meanings when tipped top from bottom.
+To wit…

 These are just a few examples of how a simple shift of this symbol can offer huge variations in meaning.
 I invite you to contemplate these and other similarities, as I believe pondering these solidifies the symbolic experience the triangle symbol has to share.